ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

 .. image:: white_noise.png
     :scale: 20

 Creates a continous white noise function.
-The standard amplitude is 1.
+With the argument **amplitude** one can input the max value of the white noise wave.

 .. list-table:: Required input arguments
    :widths: 25 25 25